EspressoSystems/jellyfish/README.md

 cargo test --release
 ```

-Note that by default the _release_ mode does not check integers overflow.
+Note that, by default, the _release_ mode does not check for integer overflow.
 In order to enforce this check run:

 ```